Fix a custom domain

 "Domain already in use" error

-This means the domain is connected to another Redo site (possibly an old project or a different account).
+This means the domain is connected to another Redo Page site (possibly an old project or a different account).

 How to fix:

-- Contact support — If you can't find where the domain is connected, reach out to us and we can help locate and release it.
+2. Contact support - If you can't find where the domain is connected, reach out to us and we can help locate and release it.

 GoDaddy